ReSwift/ReSwift/README.md

 - [CounterExample](https://github.com/ReSwift/CounterExample): A very simple counter app implemented with ReSwift.
 - [CounterExample-Navigation-TimeTravel](https://github.com/ReSwift/CounterExample-Navigation-TimeTravel): This example builds on the simple CounterExample app, adding time travel with [ReSwiftRecorder](https://github.com/ReSwift/ReSwift-Recorder) and routing with [ReSwiftRouter](https://github.com/ReSwift/ReSwift-Router).
 - [GitHubBrowserExample](https://github.com/ReSwift/GitHubBrowserExample): A real world example, involving authentication, network requests and navigation.
 Still WIP but should be the best resource for starting to adapt `ReSwift` in your own app.
+- [ReduxMovieDB](https://github.com/cardoso/ReduxMovieDB): A simple App that queries the tmdb.org API to display the latest movies.
+Allows searching and viewing details.
 - [Meet](https://github.com/Ben-G/Meet): A real world application being built with ReSwift - currently still very early on.
 It is not up to date with the latest version of ReSwift, but is the best project for demonstrating time travel.

 ## Production Apps with Open Source Code